camiulatech/camiulatech/README.md

 ## Hi there 👋

-I'm a Computer Engineering student at the Instituto Tecnológico de Costa Rica, and here you can find the most relevant projects I've developed during my academic journey.
+I'm **Camila Ulate Chaves**, a Computer Engineering student at the Instituto Tecnológico de Costa Rica, and here you can find the most relevant projects I've developed during my academic journey.

 ## ⭐ Projects